asperaadastra/ML-KNearestNeighbors/README.md

 # K-Nearest Neighbors (KNN) Classifier

-A simple project using KNN on a dataset.
+This repository contains a simple project using KNN on a dataset.

 ## Steps